-For any travelers curious about why the European authorities are adopting a stricter policy, the answer can be boiled down to one thing: safety.
+For any travellers curious about why the European authorities are adopting a stricter visa policy, the answer can be boiled down to one thing: safety.

 With the implementation of the program, Europeans will have a better handle on exactly who is entering their countries and will be able to better secure their borders.

 Following a steep increase in the amount of terrorist activity within larger cities across the continent, the European Commission voted to implement the ETIAS program in November of 2016.